paulbrodner/alfresco-scripts/connections/README.md

 production:
   <<: *defaults
 ```
-And use them in your scripts as: Env.email
+And use them in your scripts as: ENV['email']